 If biking the entire route from Whitetop Station to Abingdon, stop through Damascus, an enchanting mountain town, to peruse their outdoor-centric shops and grab a bite to eat.
 The Appalachian Trail runs straight through the center of town, so if hiking is on your agenda, Damascus is the perfect spot to start.

-Before ending your vacation and heading home, stop by the Southwest Virginia Cultural Center & Marketplace to peruse goods made from local artisans, including home decor, artwork, body products, and woodwork.
+Before ending your vacation and heading home, stop by the Southwest Virginia Cultural Center & Marketplace to peruse goods made from local artisans, including home decor, artwork, self care products, and woodwork.
 Don’t miss the stunning LOVEwork flanking the doors of the cultural center, a prime spot for another photo opportunity.

-Restaurants, Breweries, Wineries, & More
+Restaurants, Breweries, Wineries & More

 Abingdon Vineyards—Pet-friendly winery on the South Holston River accessible by boat or kayak as well as by road.

-Jack’s 128 Pecan—Local quirky restaurant centrally located in downtown Abingdon.
+128 Pecan—Local quirky restaurant centrally located in downtown Abingdon.
 Open for lunch and dinner.

-The Pakalachian—Food truck based out of Abingdon that blends the culinary elements of Southwest Virginia with flavors of South Asia.
+Pakalachian—Food truck based out of Abingdon that blends the culinary elements of Southwest Virginia with flavors of South Asia.

-Hotels, Resorts, & Other Lodging
+Hotels, Resorts & Other Lodging

 General Francis Marion Hotel—Boutique hotel on the National Historic Registry that dates to the 1920s but remodeled with all the modern amenities.